 The land owner is responsible for the safety aspects of bore water.

 It is not always possible to tell if bore water is contaminated.
 However, changes in appearance or odour can indicate contamination.
 If this occurs, owners are advised to check the integrity of the bore and to test water quality.
 If you suspect your water is contaminated, seek advice from your local council Environmental Health Officer.

 Bore water quality may change over time.
-Therefore, after the initial analysis the bore water should be checked every 2 to 3 years and monitored by the owner for any undesirable changes in water quality.
+Therefore, after the initial analysis the bore water should be checked every 2 years and monitored by the owner for any undesirable changes in water quality.
 Shallow groundwater will need to be tested more frequently.
 More information is available on the Bore water testing page.

 When deciding on a location, there are a number of factors that can affect water quality including:

 - Presence of possible sources of pollution such as proximity to septic tanks